Is There a Cure for Attention Deficit Disorder or ADD/ADHD?

 It is thought that the lack of neurotransmitter balance, especially dopamine and acetylcholine, is one of the main reasons for the disorder.
 I believe that this is true, but in my clinical practice I have found that the lack of GABA is even more common with ADD/ADHD clients.

 The symptoms of ADD are well known and include attention difficulties, a problem following through on tasks, distraction, procrastination, possible hyperactivity, and impulsivity.
-What is not well known, however, is that there are six different types of ADD and not just the Inattentive Type and Hyperactive Type.
-These other types are Over-Focused, Temporal, Limbic, and Ring of Fire.
+What is not well known, however, is that there are seven different types of ADD and not just the Inattentive Type and Hyperactive Type.
+These other types are Over-Focused, Temporal, Limbic, Anxious, and Ring of Fire.
 Each type is very different and needs to be treated in a different fashion or the results are often worse than the "cure".

 Although there is no real ADD "cure" there is effective treatment.
 It is possible to obtain 30% symptom relief through diet, exercise, common vitamins and supplements, a self-disciplinary activity such as yoga or martial arts, biofeedback or neurofeedback, and behavioral strategies or ADD rules and protocols.
-However, until recently the only way to achieve the other 70% improvement was a combination of medication which usually consisted of a stimulant such as Ritalin, Adderall, or Vyvanse and an antidepressant such as Effexor or Zoloft.
+However, until recently the only way to achieve the other 70% improvement by activating the prefrontal cortex was a combination of medication which usually consisted of a stimulant such as Ritalin, Adderall, or Vyvanse and an antidepressant such as Effexor or Zoloft.

 Jef Gazley, LMFT